Bayesian Cluster Weighted Gaussian Models: Application to TCGA data

 In this section we illustrate the proposed BGCWM model for clustering genomic data.
 For this purpose we consider a dataset from The Cancer Genome Atlas (TCGA, \url{https://cancergenome.nih.gov}), consisting of gene expression levels from four cancer types: breast (BRCA), kidney renal clear cell (KIRC), lung adenocarcinoma (LUAD) and thyroid (THCA).
 The sample size is equal to $n=1485$ and the ground truth classification of the data into four cancer types corresponds to class frequencies equal to 608 (BRCA), 303 (KIRC), 288 (LUAD) and 286 (THCA).
-Following along the lines of the analysis presented in \cite{perrakis2023regularized}, here we consider the expression of gene GALNT12 (polypeptide N-acetylgalactosaminyltransferase 12; gene ID 79695) as the response variable and select at random $p=15$ other genes as covariates.
-All variables (gene expressions) are standardized into zero mean and unit variance.
-The box-plots of the response variable is shown in Figure \ref{fig:real_data}, along with the corresponding correlation plots among the covariates and the response per cancer type.
+Similarly to the analysis in \cite{perrakis2023regularized}, here we consider the expression of gene GALNT12 (polypeptide N-acetylgalactosaminyltransferase 12; gene ID 79695) as the response variable and select at random $p=15$ other genes as covariates.
+All variables are standardized, having zero mean and unit variance.
+Boxplots of the response variable are shown in Figure \ref{fig:real_data}, along with the corresponding correlation plots among the covariates and the response per cancer type.

+In what follows, we consider three inferential tasks: cluster recovery (Section \ref{sec:cluster}), post-hoc variable evaluation (Section \ref{sec:variable_sel}) and predictive inference (Section \ref{sec:pred}).
+More detailed insights for the influential genes are given in Appendix D.1.
+Finally, Appendix D.2 discusses model diagnostics.